 Ibuprofen Tablets contain ibuprofen which possesses analgesic and antipyretic activities.
 Its mode of action, like that of other NSAIDs, is not completely understood, but may be related to prostaglandin synthetase inhibition.

 In clinical studies in patients with rheumatoid arthritis and osteoarthritis, Ibuprofen Tablets have been shown to be comparable to aspirin in controlling pain and inflammation and to be associated with a statistically significant reduction in the milder gastrointestinal side effects (see ADVERSE REACTIONS).
-Ibuprofen may be well tolerated in some patients who have had gastrointestinal side effects with aspirin, but these patients when treated with Ibuprofen Tablets should be carefully followed for signs and symptoms of gastrointestinal ulceration and bleeding.
-Although it is not definitely known whether ibuprofen causes less peptic ulceration than aspirin, in one study involving 885 patients with rheumatoid arthritis treated for up to one year, there were no reports of gastric ulceration with ibuprofen whereas frank ulceration was reported in 13 patients in the aspirin group (statistically significant p<.001).
+Ibuprofen Tablets may be well tolerated in some patients who have had gastrointestinal side effects with aspirin, but these patients when treated with Ibuprofen Tablets should be carefully followed for signs and symptoms of gastrointestinal ulceration and bleeding.
+Although it is not definitely known whether Ibuprofen Tablets causes less peptic ulceration than aspirin, in one study involving 885 patients with rheumatoid arthritis treated for up to one year, there were no reports of gastric ulceration with Ibuprofen Tablets whereas frank ulceration was reported in 13 patients in the aspirin group (statistically significant p<.001).

 Gastroscopic studies at varying doses show an increased tendency toward gastric irritation at higher doses.
 However, at comparable doses, gastric irritation is approximately half that seen with aspirin.
 Studies using 51Cr-tagged red cells indicate that fecal blood loss associated with Ibuprofen Tablets in doses up to 2400 mg daily did not exceed the normal range, and was significantly less than that seen in aspirin-treated patients.